 _MB_CP_SBCS Use single-byte code page.
 When the code page is set to _MB_CP_SBCS, a routine such as _ismbblead always returns false.

-Any other valid code page value, regardless of whether the value is an ANSI, OEM, or other operating-system-supported code page (except UTF-7 and UTF-8, which are not supported).
+Any other valid code page value, regardless of whether the value is an ANSI, OEM, or other operating-system-supported code page (except UTF-7, which is not supported).

 For more compatibility information, see Compatibility.